thenicebro/scenarios/linux/lab-what-are-the-groups-of-linux/intro.md

 ## Prerequisites

-Before starting this lab, students should have a basic understanding of the Linux command line and how to use the `adduser` and `usermod` commands to create and modify user accounts.
+Before starting this lab, you should have a basic understanding of the Linux command line and how to use the `adduser` and `usermod` commands to create and modify user accounts.

-For the purpose of this lab, we will use the following specific username and group name:
+For the purpose of this lab, we will use the following specific user name and group name:

-- Username: `johndoe`
+- User name: `johndoe`
 - Group name: `devs`